 Around 17:43, google meet is stopped, and the power supply is connected.
 We start charging, which my energy_now implementation reports as negative value - power going into the battery.
 To the right we see how charging gets slower, until the battery is full.

 power_now is quite directly read from the sysfs. energy_now as it comes from sysfs is the current charge of the battery.
 My code is constantly reading that and then computing effective charge- and discharge rate.

-I will now see if I get my code into upstream PCP, if you want it quicker let me know.
-There are powertop (for current readings, and hits for optimization), powerstat (vmstat style reports of battery and rapl readings, I used parts of that code) and rapl-plot, also reporting RAPL. libvariorum is trying to be one library implementing power metrics from multiple sources, like for example NVidia cards.
+There are powertop (for current readings, and hints for optimization), powerstat (vmstat style reports of battery and rapl readings, I used parts of that code) and rapl-plot, also reporting RAPL. libvariorum is trying to be one library implementing power metrics from multiple sources, like for example NVidia cards.

-We can quite accurately measure the overall system consumption while the system runs on battery, so this is a great way for open source projects to verify if their new version needs more or less power than before!
+While the system runs on battery, we can measure overall consumption with usable accuracy, so this is a great way for open source projects to verify if their new version needs more or less power than before!
 Many projects test for syntax errors, testsuites, and performance impact of changes - but we should pay more attention to power consumption.
 For fighting the climate crisis, and having the laptop running longer on battery.